 What about ministry opportunities?

 I’m glad you are asking such a question, because opportunities to minister to each other and our community will abound during this season.
 But it will require creativity, sensitivity, and compassion if we are going to reach out.
 Not only are people dealing with illness, isolation and fear, but there are going to be very real economic consequences for many people who are already economically vulnerable both within the church and outside of it.
 Up until now, the Elders and Governing Board have had to focus on simply regaining our footing on the constantly shifting sands of this crisis.
 But let us all be in prayer as to how we can be of service to each other and our community in practical and loving ways during this unprecedented time in most of our lives.
 Ideas and suggestions can be sent to the church office while the Governing Board seeks to provide a framework on which we can begin to build ways to help.
 More on this later as well.

 What about the Children’s Discipleship Wing?

-Check out the Rock Notes to see pictures of the demolition of the little house.
-It is now gone.
-But the Governing Board is hesitant to launch into a lot more until the present crisis has passed.
+The Governing Board is hesitant to launch into a lot more until the present crisis has passed.
 We will continue to work to identify a contractor for the project and acquire an architect to do the blueprint.
 All of that is necessary before any more can really be done on the project itself.
 Our goal would be to have the “slab” completed as soon as we can in order to get rid of the hole that tearing down the little house will leave.
 But with the sudden change in economic circumstances, the Governing Board felt it wise to slow down until we know just how deep an economic impact this crisis will present.

 What about giving?